MicrosoftDocs/power-pages-docs/power-pages-docs/templates/dynamics365-templates.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-If you select an environment that contains Dynamics 365 applications (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Marketing, Dynamics 365 Project Operations or Dynamics 365 Supply Chain Management), the Dynamics 365 templates are available for you to create your Power Pages site.
+If you select an environment that contains Dynamics 365 applications (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Marketing, Dynamics 365 Project Operations or Dynamics 365 Supply Chain Management), Dynamics 365 templates are available for you to use to create your Power Pages site.

 ## Customer self-service